Steven N. Miller

 Steve is president of the board of Victory Gardens Theater and vice chair of the Better Government Association.
 He serves on the board of OneGoal, an innovative college persistence program working to make college graduation possible for all students.
 Steve is a board member and committee chair of the Jewish United Fund/Jewish Federation of Metropolitan Chicago.
 He is a member of the Economic Club of Chicago and the University of Illinois Foundation, and was awarded the 2014 Richard J. Daley Medal by the Illinois Venture Capital Association.

-Steve received a B.S. degree in Business Administration/Marketing from the University of Illinois at Urbana-Champaign in 1987, where he now serves on the Dean’s Business Council and the board of the Hillel Foundation.
-He also provides the funding for the Steven N. Miller Entrepreneurial Scholarships and the Diane N. & Steven N. Miller Centennial Chair in Business at the University of Illinois
+Steve received a B.S. degree in Business Administration/Marketing from the University of Illinois at Urbana-Champaign in 1987, where he now chairs the Dean’s Business Council and serves on the board of the Hillel Foundation.
+He also provides funding for the Steven N. Miller Entrepreneurial Scholarships, the Diane N. & Steven N. Miller Centennial Chair in Business, and the Origin Ventures Academy for Entrepreneurial Leadership at the University of Illinois.

 Why did you choose venture capital as a career?

 I chose venture capital as a career path because I’ve been around entrepreneurs since I was born, and it’s a privilege to be able to continue that.
 My father and uncle started a company in 1956, and built it over the next 42 years.
 I was involved there my whole life, including ten years in operating management roles prior to the sale.
 The family had a great exit.
 But, more importantly, I had amazing entrepreneurs as teachers, and I learned what it takes to grow a successful business.

 To you, what are the key indicators of an investable entrepreneur?

 The key indicators of an investable entrepreneur are open-mindedness, resilience, customer focus, and being motivated by growing the value of the company.
 Of course, the basics of hard work, smarts, and passion all need to be there too.